RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Introduction

-Leveraging \name, we also construct \benchmark, a comprehensive adversarial benchmark comprising 864 examples aimed at evaluating CUA vulnerabilities to indirect prompt injection and highlighting hybrid attack pathways that span both web and OS environments.
+Leveraging \name, we also construct \benchmark, a comprehensive adversarial benchmark comprising 864 examples aimed at evaluating CUA vulnerabilities to indirect prompt injection and highlighting hybrid web-OS attack pathways.
 Specifically, we first define 9 realistic benign goals across our selected web platforms, simulating common scenarios where CUAs can assist users by retrieving information from online knowledge sources and executing corresponding local actions for tasks such as software installation.
-Building upon this, we define 24 distinct adversarial goals based on the CIA triad~\cite{howard2006sdl}, representing critical security vulnerabilities across the dimensions of \ul{C}onfidentiality, \ul{I}ntegrity, and \ul{A}vailability.
+Building upon this, we define 24 distinct adversarial goals based on the CIA triad~\citep{howard2006sdl}, representing critical security vulnerabilities across the dimensions of \ul{C}onfidentiality, \ul{I}ntegrity, and \ul{A}vailability.
 Additionally, we enhance the benchmark by including 2 levels of instruction specificity for benign goals (\texttt{General} and \texttt{Specific}) and 2 prompt injection settings for adversarial goals (\texttt{Code} and \texttt{Language}), enabling a more comprehensive evaluation of CUA vulnerabilities.
-In total, our benchmark comprises 864 adversarial examples (9 benign goals $\times$ 24 adversarial goals $\times$ 4 types of instantiation), providing extensive coverage to systematically probe adversarial threats to CUAs posed by indirect prompt injection.
+In total, our benchmark comprises 864 adversarial examples (9 benign goals $\times$ 24 adversarial goals $\times$ 4 types of instantiation), providing extensive coverage to systematically probe indirect prompt injection threats to CUAs.

-We evaluate six frontier CUAs using execution-based evaluators for Attack Success Rate (ASR) and a fine-grained LLM-as-a-Judge approach to measure Attempt Rate (AR), capturing cases where CUAs \textit{attempt to} pursue an adversarial goal during the process but fail to complete it due to limited capability.
+To reliably evaluate the adversarial risks, we employ execution-based evaluators for Attack Success Rate (ASR) and a fine-grained LLM-as-a-Judge approach to measure Attempt Rate (AR), capturing cases where CUAs \textit{attempt to} pursue an adversarial goal during the process but fail to complete it due to limited capability.
 Our findings are as follows: